Local area SEND (Ofsted and Care Quality Commission) inspection Nottinghamshire 2023

-Ofsted and the Care Quality Commission (CQC) recently visited Nottinghamshire to assess how effective the local education, health and care services are at identifying, and meeting the needs of, children and young people with special educational needs and disabilities (SEND) aged 0-25.
+Ofsted and the Care Quality Commission (CQC) inspected the Nottinghamshire local area to assess how effective the local education, health and care services are at identifying, and meeting the needs of, children and young people with special educational needs and disabilities (SEND) aged 0 to 25.

 The Nottinghamshire local area inspection highlighted significant concerns about the experiences and outcomes of children and young people with SEND in Nottinghamshire.
 The partnership has been asked to address these concerns urgently.